 15. Long Fulani Braids

 You can use extensions to weave your Fulani braids and increase the length of your hair instantly.
 You can have all the fun you want with these braids by using bright colored extensions and going all out with funky beads to accessorize them.

 Fulani braids look stunning when tied up in a crown updo.
 The center cornrow makes this style look more like a crown.
 Top it off with some beads and hair rings, and you’ve got yourself a stunner!

 17. Top Knot

 The top knot is one of the trendiest hairstyles of all time.
 Try it with Fulani braids to really grab the attention.
 I’m sure all eyes will be on you.
 The best thing about it is that it is super easy to style and perfect for work.

-This gorgeous braided updo style is a little different from the regular Fulani style.
-Instead of the top braids being aligned to the scalp, you can see that the two braids closest to the center cornrow have been left hanging.
-It’s a great way to add some chic style to your Fulani braids.
+Instead of the top braids being aligned to the scalp, you can see that the two braids closest to the side cornrow have been left hanging.

 Another way you can add style to your already chic Fulani braids is by wrapping them in a big bun.
 It is a quick and easy way to style your locks and the perfect hairstyle for work.

 Space buns are huge on Instagram right now, and we can see why.
 They are great conversation starters!
 All you need to do is wrap your Fulani braids in a bun on each side of your head.